isomerpages/moe-jurongwestsec/_distinctive/Character and Citizenship/Sexuality Education.md

 <p>&nbsp;</p>
 </td>
 <td rowspan="1" colspan="1">
-<p>·&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; know that self-perception
+<p>·&nbsp;&nbsp;know that self-perception and identity have an impact on
-and identity have an impact on our self-esteem and how we interact with others and the choices we make, both online and offline</p>
+our self-esteem and how we interact with others and the choices we make, both online and offline</p>
 <p>·&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; understand that expectations
 of oneself and others may differ and can affect one’s emotions, thoughts and behaviours</p>